corvusdeinanis/cuddlyspaceship/content/temp.md

 5. Behavioral and Psychological Interventions: In this view, interventions may include psychological therapies, stress management, and relaxation techniques to address the psychological factors contributing to health problems.

 It's important to note that while the psychosomatic view of health psychology recognizes the impact of emotions and psychological factors on health, it does not discount the role of biological and environmental factors.
 Health psychologists often consider a range of factors, including biology, psychology, and social influences, to provide a comprehensive understanding of health and well-being.

-Policies in health psychology

-Here are some key health policies in India:

-National Health Policy 2017: The National Health Policy is a comprehensive policy framework that aims to provide affordable and quality healthcare to all citizens of India.
-It emphasizes strengthening the healthcare system, increasing access to services, and reducing out-of-pocket expenses for healthcare.
-Ayushman Bharat Yojana (Pradhan Mantri Jan Arogya Yojana): Launched in 2018, Ayushman Bharat is a flagship health insurance scheme that aims to provide health coverage to economically vulnerable sections of society.
-Under this scheme, eligible beneficiaries can avail of cashless treatment in empaneled hospitals for a wide range of illnesses and medical procedures.
-National Rural Health Mission (NRHM): Launched in 2005, NRHM focuses on improving healthcare delivery in rural areas.
-It aims to provide accessible, affordable, and quality healthcare services, strengthen infrastructure, promote community participation, and enhance the availability of trained health personnel.
-Reproductive, Maternal, Newborn, Child and Adolescent Health (RMNCH+A) Initiative:
-This initiative focuses on improving the health outcomes of women, children, and adolescents.
-It aims to reduce maternal and child mortality, promote family planning, ensure immunization coverage, and address nutritional deficiencies.
-**National AIDS Control Program** (NACP): NACP is a comprehensive program launched to prevent and control the spread of HIV/AIDS in India.
-It focuses on awareness generation, prevention, testing, counseling, treatment, care, and support for people living with HIV/AIDS.
-National Mental Health Program (NMHP): NMHP was launched to provide accessible and affordable mental healthcare services across the country.
-It aims to strengthen mental health infrastructure, promote community-based mental health services, and create awareness about mental health issues.
-Swachh Bharat Abhiyan (Clean India Campaign): While not solely a health policy, this nationwide cleanliness campaign launched in 2014 aims to improve sanitation and hygiene practices.
-It addresses issues such as open defecation, solid waste management, and the construction of toilets, which have significant health implications.

-Role of psychologists, recent trend in HP, application of health psychology models to cure any disease.

-Role of psychologists:
-1. Assessment and Diagnosis: Psychologists in health psychology assess and diagnose psychological factors related to physical health conditions.
-They may help identify issues such as stress, anxiety, depression, and coping strategies that affect an individual's health.

-2. Health Promotion and Behavior Change: Psychologists play a crucial role in promoting healthy behaviors and assisting individuals in making positive lifestyle changes.
-They design and implement interventions to encourage exercise, proper nutrition, and smoking cessation, among other health-related behaviors.

-3. Stress Management: Psychologists help individuals manage and cope with stress, which can have a significant impact on health.
-They teach stress-reduction techniques and help patients develop effective coping strategies.

-4. Chronic Illness Management: Psychologists assist individuals in managing chronic illnesses, including diabetes, heart disease, and chronic pain conditions.
-They help patients adapt to their conditions, adhere to treatment plans, and improve their overall quality of life.

-5. Pain Management: Psychologists specializing in health psychology often work with patients who have chronic pain conditions.
-They use psychological techniques to help manage pain and improve functioning.

-6. Support for Patients and Families: Psychologists provide emotional support for individuals facing health challenges and their families.
-This support can help patients and their loved ones better understand and manage their conditions.

-Module 2

 Difference between acute and chronic illness / organic and psychogenic diseases.